 It also contains high quantities of Vitamin B and Vitamin D. Because of this, hemp oil is included as an ingredient in many nutritional supplements.

-Hemp oil is also a component of many CBD skincare products.
+Hemp oil can also be found in many CBD skincare products.

-Similar to CBD oil, it can be applied topically directly to the skin.
+Similar to CBD oil, hemp oil can be applied directly to the skin.
 This oil is often used to unclog pores and moisturise dry skin, helping it to feel and look smooth.

 Hemp oil contains no psychoactive or intoxicating compounds, such as THC, so its sole purpose is as a health supplement.

-CBD contents are also not present, or at least are in small enough quantities to have no effect on the users.
+CBD is also not present in hemp oil, or if it is it will be in small enough quantities to have no effect on the users.
 Just like with CBD oil, you cannot get ‘high’ using hemp oil.

 Hemp Oil Components

-In its capacity as a health supplement, hemp oil is often added to bread, cookies, yogurt, salads, snack bars, and other food products to provide nutrients for the consumers.
+In its capacity as a health supplement, hemp oil is often added to bread, cookies, yogurt, salads, snack bars and other food products to provide basic nutrients.

-As with many things in this industry, more scientific evidence is needed before any claims can be properly made.
+As with many things in the hemp industry, more scientific evidence is needed before any claims can be properly made.